Now and Forever (You and Me)

-"Now and Forever (You and Me)" is a hit song written by David Foster, Randy Goodrum and Jim Vallance and recorded by Canadian country music artist Anne Murray.
+"Now and Forever (You and Me)" is a 1986 song written by David Foster, Randy Goodrum and Jim Vallance and recorded by Canadian country music artist Anne Murray.
 It was aided by a popular music video, filmed in Toronto.
-The back-up vocal was sung by Richard Page, lead singer for the Pop group Mr. Mister.
+The back-up vocal was sung by Richard Page, lead singer for the pop group Mr. Mister.
+It was released in January 1986 as the first single from her twentieth studio album Something to Talk About.

-It was released in January 1986 as the first single from the Gold-certified album Something to Talk About.
-The cut was Murray's tenth and, so far, final #1 hit on the U.S. Country singles chart and spent six weeks on the Billboard Hot 100.
+The song was Murray's tenth and final number one hit on the U.S. Country singles chart and spent six weeks on the Billboard Hot 100, peaking at number 92 (Murray's final song to cross over to that chart).
 It remained for a total of nineteen weeks on the Billboard Country chart.
-(This was Murray's final 45 to cross over to the U.S. 'Pop' chart.)
 The song was the last number one on the Billboard Hot Country Songs charts by a non-American until fellow Canadian Shania Twain's "Any Man of Mine" reached number one in 1995.